SDK Extensions Guide

 If you want to integrate one of the existing extensions built by Ceros with our SDK, coding experience isn’t necessary.
 A general understanding of the Ceros Studio is all you need to dive in.
 And if you have any troubleshooting issues after going through our step-by-step implementation instructions, you can chat our Support Team.
 They’re always happy to help.

-Note: You can add multiple tags to a single target object.
+NOTE: You can add multiple tags to a singl target object.

 Component, Page, and Experience IDs

-In Ceros, each Experience, Page, and Component have unique identifiers.
-These IDs can be used to locate a specific instance of your target in order to read its attributes or manipulate it.
+In Ceros, each Experience, Page, and Component have unique identifies. these IDs can be used to locate a specific instance of your target in order to read its attributes or manipulate it.

 Connecting your Experience to the SDK Extension

 To get the extension to work with your Experience, you’ll need to copy a line of code and paste it in the Custom HTML tab in the Studio’s Settings panel.
 Follow the instructions in the Extensions user guide to get everything configured and ready to go.